Jordiop/Jordiop/README.md

 ### Fullstack developer

-- 🔭 I'm currently working on **Weather App made with React Native**
+- 🔭 I'm currently working on **Weather App made with Flutter and MyMood**

 - 📫 How to reach me **jordiosarenkhoe@outlook.es**